I Sway: Background and release

 On June 10, 2024, Cube Entertainment announced that (G)I-dle would be releasing their seventh Korean extended play on July 8.
 A day later, the promotional schedule was released.
 On June 21, the concept trailer video was released.
 Six days later, the track listing was released with "Klaxon" announced as the lead single.
 On June 28, the audio snippet video was released, followed by the release of five teaser videos titled "Overture" and featuring individual members on July 1.
 On July 2, the intro film was released.
 The music video teasers for "Klaxon" was released on July 4 and 5.
 The extended play was released alongside the music video for "Klaxon" on July 8.

 Promotion

 Prior to the release of I Sway, on July 8, 2024, (G)I-dle held a live event called "(G)I-dle 7th Mini Album [I Sway] Comeback Live" on YouTube and Weverse, aimed at introducing the extended play and connecting with their fanbase.
+In support of the EP and its predecessor album 2, the group embarked on their third world tour I-dol, kicking off on August 3, 2024, at the KSPO Dome in Seoul, South Korea.